LucientZ/DiscordPyBot/docs/index.md

 #### server-enable

 Enables an [auto feature](#auto-features) throughout the entire server.
+Note that this does *not* affect features enabled in specific channels.

 #### server-disable

 Disables an [auto features](#auto-features) throughout the entire server.
-This will only work on features that have previously been enabled throughout the server and does not keep a feature from being enabled.
+This will only work on features that have previously been enabled throughout the server and does not keep a feature from being enabled in the future.

 #### channel-enable